Online Therapy for Cultural Identity

 • Race – How you are perceived based on physical features like skin color, hair, and facial features.
 Those perceptions influence your experiences in society.

-• Ethnicity – Shared ancestry, history, and traditions (for example, Mexican American, Nigerian, Chinese, Puerto Rican).
+• Ethnicity – Shared ancestry, history, and traditions (examples: Mexican American, Nigerian, Chinese, Puerto Rican).

 • Nationality – The country you are from or feel most connected to.